 First let’s talk about the materials you’ll need to assemble before you start.

 Secret #1: Something great thing about freezing fruits and vegetables is that you don’t really need fancy equipment.
 Freezer bags come in handy for “dry pack” freezing that doesn’t involve using syrups or purees.
-Rigid plastic (and sometimes glass) containers and jars come in handy for liquid or semi-solid foods, sauces, jams, and other preserves.
+Rigid plastic containers, glass containers, and jars come in handy for liquid or semi-solid foods, sauces, jams, and other preserves.

 In addition to containers, I also recommend freezer paper, freezer tape, and heavy-duty foil.
 They come in handy for packaging certain foods and for long-term storage.
 Long term means longer than the typical 6-12 months.
 The longer you store the food in the freezer, the more the quality declines, but it is still perfectly fine to eat.